 Business English: Language for meetings

 You might work in a company where you have meetings each day about projects, changes, or teleconferences with your international colleagues or customers.
 I'm not sure if anyone actually likes these meetings, especially when they are in-house.
-You almost always get that one person asking questions that then delays the end of the meeting by at least 30 minutes(if you're luck!)
+You almost always get that one person asking questions that then delays the end of the meeting by at least 30 minutes(if you're lucky!)

 If you don't have a person in your meetings like that, it's you!